-On November 17, 2023, the Company closed the first tranche of 2,355 Convertible Debenture Units (the "Units") at a price of \$1,000 per Unit for aggregate gross proceeds of \$2,355,000, pursuant to its non-brokered private placement (the "Placement") announced on October 30, 2023 for up to \$5,000,000 of Units.
-The Company paid finder fees of \$87,750 in cash for the first tranche that closed.
+On November 17, 2023 and December 20, 2023, the Company closed the first tranche of 2,355 Units and second tranche of 645 Units at a price of \$1,000 per Unit for aggregate gross proceeds of \$3,000,000.
+The Company paid finder fees of \$117,750 in cash.

-Each Unit consists of \$1,000 in principal amount of unsecured convertible debenture (a "Debenture") and 1,000 common share purchase warrants (a "Warrant").
+Each Unit consists of \$1,000 in principal amount of Debenture and 1,000 Warrants.
 Each Warrant is exercisable to purchase one common share at a price of \$0.55 for a period of 24 months after closing.

 The Debentures have a term of 24 months and will accrue interest at a rate of 14% per annum, payable in arrears on a semi-annual basis, and on maturity.
-After 12 months, the Company may, subject to the prior approval of the TSX Venture Exchange (the "Exchange"), elect to pay outstanding interest in common shares ("Interest Shares") at a price per share equal to the greater of (i) the volume weighted average price of the common shares on the Exchange for the five (5) trading days prior to the date such interest is due, and (ii) the Discounted Market Price (as defined by the Exchange) at that time.
+After 12 months, the Company may, subject to the prior approval of the Exchange, elect to pay outstanding interest in Interest Shares at a price per share equal to the greater of (i) the volume weighted average price of the common shares on the Exchange for the five (5) trading days prior to the date such interest is due, and (ii) the Discounted Market Price (as defined by the Exchange) at that time.